Meet the beavers of Knapdale

 Recently, our local team closed the woodland trails at Barnluasgan, a protected ancient woodland site, to fell some exotic conifer and non-native trees.
 This will allow the restoration of the native broadleaf woodland that will both help stabilise the steep slopes of the area and provide new habitats for wildlife.

 This work is now complete, with the finishing touch being some upgrades to the car park and the Wildlife Trail.
 An easy access trail with great views over the loch, this is the best place to catch a glimpse of the industrious beaver colony at work.
+We have a small Visitor Centre there with information about the beavers, the history of the project, and our plans for the future.

 Where and when to catch a glimpse